Heteroflexibility: In the media

 Most media representation of heteroflexibility is focused on heterosexual women experimenting with their sexuality.
 Typically, these representations are for male viewers, almost exclusively involving women.
 The women may clarify they are not lesbians.
 More often, these relationships are viewed from a view of heterosexuality.
 In an analysis of two magazines over 40 years, Cleo and Cosmopolitan, there was a change in how these magazines represent lesbianism.
 From 1983 to 1993, the magazines had noticeably changed to a more celebratory representation of lesbianism.
 Between 1993 and 2003, this representation became focused on the eroticism of same-sex attraction.
 Between 2003 and 2013, the focus moved from eroticism to sexless and playful.
 These magazines have increased their representation of female same-sex attraction while increasingly viewing it from a heterosexual view, where female same-sex attraction is not about sex but little more than a sexless flirtation by heterosexuals or a performance by heterosexuals to get the attention of males.

 Representation of heteroflexibility in media is often used to show that the piece is LGBT-inclusive while keeping the narrative's focus on heterosexuality.
 A popular plot twist is that a heterosexual female character is willing to engage in same-sex intimacy, just for a kiss or a night.
 This plot twist and similar plot lines featuring heteroflexibility mainly involve women.
 The media franchise, Buffy the Vampire Slayer, has a heteroflexible storyline in its comic book where the main character, Buffy, has a relationship with a female soldier.
 After the female soldier declares her love to Buffy, they eventually have a night together.
 Despite this, Buffy ends the relationship almost immediately.
 Buffy was written in the comics to be an open-minded heterosexual woman, that intimacy with other women happens, but can never be anything more.
+In Crazy Ex-Girlfriend, the protagonist Rebecca's actions are primarily motivated by an obsessive attachment to her ex-boyfriend Josh, although she occasionally hints at attraction to women, and at one point, she describes herself as a 1.8 on the Kinsey scale.
+Media has also included representation of heterofexibility in male characters as well, for example Bob Belcher of the animated series Bob's Burgers, who described himself as "mostly straight" in the episode "Turkey in a Can" and expressed fleeting interest in other men in other episodes of the show.